 Fees charged by Swiss banks for cashing checks, on the other hand, compare favorably with those of other transaction types – especially in the case of bank checks and large international transactions.
 Bank checks in Swiss francs can generally be cashed instantly at no fee by the Swiss bank which issued them.
 On the other hand, you may pay fees of up to 10 francs per check when you cash personal checks or foreign currency bank checks at the same Swiss bank which issued them.
 Swiss banks charge anywhere from 10 francs to 30 francs per check to cash checks issued by other Swiss banks.

 Checks drawn on foreign banks typically command the same fee as those drawn on other Swiss banks.
-However, you also pay an additional foreign transaction fee equal to a percentage of the transaction (between 1% to 2.5% of the transacted amount, with a high minimum foreign transaction fee).
+However, you also pay an additional foreign transaction fee equal to a percentage of the transaction (between 1% to 2.5% of the transacted amount).
+Some banks charge a minimum foreign transaction fee.
 It is also important to pay attention to the currency exchange spreads used by banks before cashing foreign currency checks, as these can add a significant cost.
 When cashing foreign checks, you can avoid the foreign transaction fee by depositing the check into an account which uses the same currency that the check is issued in.
 For example, cashing a U.S. dollar check into a U.S. dollar account at a Swiss bank can help you bypass currency exchange spreads and foreign transaction fees.

 Cancelling checks (invalidating checks before they are drawn on) is expensive.
 Most Swiss banks charge a 50-franc fee per bank check or personal check cancelled.
 Some (UBS, for example) charge as much as 100 francs to cancel bank checks.